-With respect to the WV Code, UHC School of Radiologic Technology neither endorses or discourages students who seek employment during their involvement with the training program.
+With respect to the WV Code, UHC School of Radiologic Technology neither endorses nor discourages students who seek employment during their involvement with the training program.

 Clinical and didactic schedules related to the training program WILL NOT be altered by the demands of such employment.

 11. Do you wait list individuals that apply, but don’t get in?

 UHC School of Radiologic Technology does NOT waitlist candidates or offer deferred admission.
 Candidates choosing to reapply must complete and submit a new application form and update all academic records.
 Applications are accepted by United Hospital Center and Pierpont Community and Technical College prior to January 31 of the year in which you hope to enter the training program.

 12. Will job placement services be available to me when I complete the program?